 The Paterson area is the ancestral home of the Wonnarua and Worimi Aboriginal people.
 The first Europeans to visit the area were probably a few convicts who escaped from Sydney in the 1790s and lived with Aborigines at Port Stephens for several years, travelling through the lower Hunter Valley during their time at large.

 In June 1801 a survey party that included Francis Barrallier, Lieutenant-Colonel William Paterson and naturalist John Lewin explored and charted the Coal River (Newcastle).
 During their survey they travelled up what are now named the Hunter and Williams Rivers.
 Barrallier returned in November 1801 to finish his survey, and travelled up what is now known as the Paterson River as far as Mt Breckin (about 3 or 4 kilometres north west of the current village of Vacy).

 In 1804, following the uprising at Castle Hill, a permanent settlement was established at Newcastle to house convicts who had re-offended in the colony.
 From that time, convict gangs from Newcastle began cutting timber on the Paterson River and they established a camp there at Old Banks.

-Four of the men were convicts (Benjamin Davis, George Pell, John Reynolds and John Swan) while the fifth, John Tucker jnr, was born in the colony (initially Tucker settled on land allowed to his father).
+The four convicts were Benjamin Davis, George Pell, John Reynolds and John Swan while the fifth person, John Tucker jnr, was born in the colony (initially Tucker settled on land allowed to his father).
 In 1813 the five were joined by the Surgeon at Newcastle, William Evans, who was permitted to take up 100 acres at Patersons Plains.
 Also see map.